-- Participatory, setting a tone of collaboration and creating an opportunity to build trust; - Transparent, enabling the audience to understand and influence future programs; - Informative, facilitating knowledge exchange; - Inclusive, providing a forum for a diversity of people and issues, for example, related to gender.
+- Participatory: setting a tone of collaboration, creating an opportunity to build trust, and creating conditions which allow all stakeholders present to have a voice, especially the most vulnerable; - Transparent: enabling various types of audiences to understand and influence future programs; - Informative: facilitating knowledge exchange, especially in a way that is tailored to the differentiated conditions of women and men stakeholders; - Inclusive: providing a forum and format suitable for a diversity of people and issues, for example, related to gender, indigenous peoples or youth.
 This assumes, of course, that the facilitator(s) ensure the workshop format and conduct of discussions effectively engage all participants.
+Local experts representing the diversity of stakeholders and community members can support facilitators in this respect.